A Classic Cookbook from the ’50s

-Back when I was a kid, growing up on Detroit’s East Side I spent A LOT of time with my neighbors who lived two houses away from me.
-Mrs. LaBine was a really young mom of four, always stylishly dressed, listening to Elvis and the Everly Brothers on her console stereo.
-She was soft spoken, kind and also a SUPERB cook and baker.
+Back when I was a kid, growing up on Detroit’s East Side, I spent A LOT of time with my neighbors who lived two houses away from me.
+Their mom, Mrs. LaBine (I always called her Mrs), was a really young mom of four.
+She was always stylishly dressed, listening to Elvis and the Everly Brothers on her console stereo.
+She was soft spoken, so kind to me, and was also a SUPERB cook and baker.

 A Copy of My Own

-The things you remember from when you were a kid–the neighbors Dutch Elm tree falling on our house, the 1967 Detroit Riots, endless days of playing with the kids on our block, walking blocks to the swim mobile and the the book mobile.
+The things you remember from when you were a kid–the neighbor’s Dutch Elm tree falling on our house, the 1967 Detroit Riots and curfews, the endless summer days playing with the kids on our block, walking to the park, swim mobile and the the book mobile.

-And I remember Mrs. LaBine’s cookbook, often times sitting open on her dining room table.
-It was a HUGE book, probably a wedding gift, and most likely where her all of her great recipe ideas came from.
+And I remember Mrs. LaBine’s cookbook, often times sitting open on a table in her dining room.
+It was a HUGE book and most likely where her all of her recipe ideas came from.

 These days a recipe is easy to find on the internet (thank you Pinterest), but back then you had to buy the book.
-Buying and then schlepping it all the way home to Dallas, Texas, was the thrill of a lifetime.
-Lucky for me there was no extra charge back then for my bulging suitcase.
+So that’s what I did.
+Buying this treasure of recipes and memories, and then schlepping it all the way home to Dallas, Texas, was the thrill of a lifetime.
+Lucky for me there was no extra charge back then for my weighted bulging suitcase.

 A History Lesson